All the New iOS 16 Features Apple Revealed Today

 But Apple Pay doesn't stop there.
 A new feature will also help you track Apple Pay orders and lets merchants deliver detailed receipts and tracking information.
 This should make it easier to stay up to date on the status of all your orders.

-In iOS 15, Visual Look Up analyzes your photos and can identify objects. iOS 16 takes this to the next level.
+In iOS 15, Visual Look Up analyzes your photos and can identify objects like plants, landmarks and pets. iOS 16 takes this to the next level.
 When you touch a photo's subject like the dog in the image above, you can lift it away from the background and add it to apps like Messages.
+Essentially it's a tap and hold tool that removes a photo's background.

 Apple sometimes overuses the word "magic," but this feature truly seems like it.